mcintirelab/desi/README.md

-# Spatial Metabolomics Analyses McIntire Lab
+# Spatial Lipidomics Analyses McIntire Lab

 This github repository contains all the code used for the McIntire lab's paper titled "Spatial lipidomics reveals accretion of docosahexaenoic and eicosapentaenoic acids in globus pallidus of Alzheimer’s disease mouse model".